appzmonster/fetch-interceptor/README.md

 ```

 (2) Next, create a constructor with 3 arguments;
-1. `logger` argument variable to store the logger object to send activity to application logs.
+1. `logger` argument to store a logger object.
+The logger object will send activity to application logs.
-2. `activityName` argument variable to store the name of the activity (e.g. getUser).
+2. `activityName` argument to store the name of the activity (e.g. getUser).
-3. `generateCorrelationId` argument variable to store a function to generate the unique id for our correlation context.
-You can use NPM package such as [uuidv4](https://www.npmjs.com/package/uuidv4) to generate such id for example.
+3. `generateCorrelationId` argument to store a function to generate the unique id for our correlation context.
+You can use NPM package such as [uuidv4](https://www.npmjs.com/package/uuidv4) for this.

 ```
 class CorrelationId : extends BaseInterceptor